Sector Development Archives - ISO-BEA

 I have a small-scale initiative or project idea.
 Can I apply to this program?

 Yes!
-Applications to the Sector Development program can be any size, as long as the rationale for how it benefits the Indigenous screen sector is articulated, and the applicant’s capacity to carry out the proposal is demonstrated.
+Applications to the Sector Development program can be any size, as long as the rationale for how it benefits the Indigenous screen sector is articulated, and the Applicant’s capacity to carry out the proposal is demonstrated.
 One Indigenous creative offering a workshop in their community is considered to be benefiting the Indigenous screen sector!
-Please refer to the “Small Scale Sector Development Investment” section.

-I’m not sure my project is a good fit for this program.
+I’m not sure my project is a good fit for this program, or have other questions.

 Maximum Funding Amounts